Skip to main content

 The board of directors will after due consideration and amendment and if appropriate, approve proposals presented by the chief executive for setting of remuneration and conditions of service for those employees and officers not covered by the Committee.

-8.2 Council of governors and nomination Committee
+8.2 Council of governors and Nomination Committee

 The trust will pay allowances to the chairman and non-executive directors of the board of directors in accordance with instructions issued by the council of governors (following the receipt of recommendations from its Nominations Committee).